 |Drones by Price

 If you want to learn more about taking great pictures or flying FPV then check out our comprehensive guides on those topics.
-Also take a look at our articles on how to choose the right drone for great aerial photos or for getting started flying race drones.
+Also, take a look at our articles on how to choose the right drone for great aerial photos or for getting started flying race drones.
 Learn more about drones and how to get the most out of them in our Drone Academy.
-In the Academy we also detail some of the advanced testing we do, including our recent addition, drone thrust testing.
+In the Academy, we also detail some of the advanced testing we do including drone thrust testing and camera quality testing.